Vegan French Toast Recipe

 You're going to love this delightful twist on a classic breakfast favorite.
-In just a few easy steps, you'll be savoring the golden goodness of cruelty-free, egg-free, and dairy-free French toast that's both kind to animals and your taste buds!
-This recipe is scrumptious!
+In just a few easy steps, you'll be savoring the golden goodness of this egg-free, dairy-free, and vegan French toast recipe that's both kind to animals and your taste buds.
+It's absolutely scrumptious!

 post featured image